Repeating a class

 Program completion Only the highest grade earned can be used toward your degree or certificate.

-Financial aid Financial aid can be used to repeat a course as many times as needed to earn a passing grade of D or higher.
+Financial aid Financial aid can be used to repeat a class as many times as needed to earn a passing grade of D or higher.
 Once a passing grade is earned, financial aid will pay for one repeat.
 No more repeats will be given even if the final attempt is failed.

 Examples